-Charlotte: We were both working a season abroad in Greece when we ended up working in bars next to each other.
-I had seen Pad and quite liked the look of him so skipped over in the 40 degree heat for a bite of his ice cream!
-The next day, Pad walked over with two ice creams (typical because he is not a food sharer!!) and we were inseparable from then until i came home.
-Upon my return, thinking it was just a holiday romance, I was amazed and thrilled when Paddy visited me in Liverpool every weekend.
+We were both working a season abroad in Greece when we ended up working in bars next to each other.
+I had seen Pad and quite liked the look of him!
+So I skipped over in the 40 degree heat for a bite of his ice cream!
+The next day, Pad walked over with two ice creams and we were inseparable from then on.
+Upon my return home, thinking it was just a holiday romance, I was amazed and thrilled when Paddy visited me in Liverpool every weekend.

-3 years later, after year of saving hard for our travelling trip we planned for 2016, we rewarded ourselves with a weekend to Devon.
-We had spent the day sea kayaking which in turn meant Pad listening to me whining and generally being annoying about how difficult it was against the current.
+After years of saving hard for our travelling trip we planned for 2016, we rewarded ourselves with a weekend to Devon.
+We had spent the day sea kayaking which in turn meant Pad listening to me whining and about how difficult it was against the current.
 That night after a much needed nap we took a walk along the river front where Paddy told me to turn around and close my eyes.
 All I could think was that he was going to push me in!
-So it was a huge surprise when I turned around and he was on one knee with the most beautiful ring.
-I can’t remember what he said because I was so shocked that I went a bit dizzy but I’m sure it was lovely and I managed to say yes (I think?!)
+It was a huge surprise when I turned around and he was on one knee with the most beautiful ring.
+I can’t remember what he said because I was so shocked that I went a bit dizzy.
+I’m sure it was lovely and I managed to say yes (I think?!)

 What was the inspiration for a Chateau Goujonerrie wedding?

-So originally we were going to elope.
-Then Paddy expressed that he wanted to share the day with our family and friends so we decided on a small town hall wedding in the French village that my Papa grew up in.
-Fast forward to September and there we were getting married in a fairy tale chateau – the dream wedding that you never actually think would be possible.
+Originally we were going to elope.
+Then Paddy expressed that he wanted to share the day with our family and friends.
+We decided on a small town hall wedding in the French village that my Papa grew up in.
+Fast forward to September and there we were getting married in a fairy tale chateau.
+The dream wedding that you never actually think would be possible!

 The inspiration came solely from the venue that we stumbled across.
 It’s so beautiful and has so much character that you really have to go with it.
-We did want people to feel comfortable and for the wedding to have a casual feel (if at all possible in a castle) so all courses at dinner were sharing platters and we had a self-serve bar.
+We did want people to feel comfortable and for the wedding to have a casual feel.
+All courses at dinner were sharing platters and we had a self-serve bar.

 A description of some of the favourite wedding details.

-Pinterest, pinterest, PINTEREST – It’s amazing for inspiration although most of our DIY projects were worthy of a buzzfeed article titled ‘things that look like they were made by children but where in fact, not’
+Pinterest, pinterest, PINTEREST.
+It’s amazing for inspiration.
+Most of our DIY projects were worthy of a buzzfeed article titled ‘things that look like they were made by children but where in fact, not’

 Our sharing platters at dinner were great and brought the guests who didn’t know each other together.